Zylann/godot_voxel/doc/08_api-overview.md

 ### VoxelLodTerrain
 An infinite, paged terrain made of voxel blocks with a variable level of detail.
 Designed for high view distances.
 Voxels are polygonized around the viewer by distance in a very large sphere.

-* Data is streamed using a VoxelStream, which must support LOD.
+* Data is streamed using a VoxelGenerator, which must support LOD.
 * Stores a terrain in a VoxelMap.
 * Handles the main Godot \_process() call to update the terrain, load and unload voxel blocks, and generate the mesh and collision.
 * Supports only smooth terrains.